-The first invisible addressing of the message between two parties that have not exchanged a secret key is not unlinkable (but more anonymous than with the most secure asymmetric encryption system): With every opportunity for invisible addressing you can produce the functionality of an asymmetric encryption system by transmitting The secret message is coded by making each message addressed to you translate into a 1 and every message not addressed to you a 0. <addressed message 0>,<addressed message 1>... unencrypted [Pfi1\85, page 9][PfWa\86].
-This concealment protocol (that is based on receiver anonymity) corresponds to the concealment protocol (that is based on sender anonymity) from Alpern and Schneider [AlSc\83].
+The first invisible addressing of the message between two parties that have not exchanged a secret key is not unlinkable (but more anonymous than with the most secure asymmetric encryption system): With every opportunity for invisible addressing you can produce the functionality of an asymmetric encryption system by transmitting The secret message is coded by making each message addressed to you translate into a 1 and every message not addressed to you a 0. <addressed message 0>,<addressed message 1>... unencrypted [Pfi1_85, page 9][PfWa_86].
+This concealment protocol (that is based on receiver anonymity) corresponds to the concealment protocol (that is based on sender anonymity) from Alpern and Schneider [AlSc_83].

 If you assume that both parties have exchanged a secret key, every invisible addressing provides the functionality of symmetric encryption.
-Both proofs together (with the implementation shown above of invisible implicit addressing with encryption systems) show that addressing and encryption (symmetric as well as asymmetric) are equivalent.
+Both proofs together (with the address distribution public address (e.g., phone book) private address (for des- ignated communication partners only) implicit invisible very costly but neces- sary to establish contact costly address- address visible should not be used change after use ing type explicit saves bandwidth, saves bandwidth, $\operatorname{address}$ strongly dissuaded strongly dissuaded implementation shown above of invisible implicit addressing with encryption systems) show that addressing and encryption (symmetric as well as asymmetric) are equivalent.

-address distribution

-public address (e.g., private address (for des-

-phone book) ignated communication

-partners only)

-implicit invisible very costly but necessary to establish contact costly

-$\operatorname{address}$ - address visible should not be used change after use

-$\mathbf{ing}$

-$\mathbf{type}$

-explicit saves bandwidth, saves bandwidth,

-address strongly dissuaded strongly dissuaded